best-shot/best-shot/packages/preset-react/readme.md

 ## Tips

 This preset contains `@babel/plugin-transform-react-constant-elements` for prevent multiple unnecessary instantiations.
-It is not 100% safe, you have to enable it by manual.
+It is not 100% safe, you can enable it by manual.

 ```json
 // babel.config.json